PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Discussion

 High-energy primary particles and secondary particles can flow back and hit the surface to form hotspots which lead to X-ray emission~\citep[e.g.,][]{2000ApJ...532.1150Z,2001ApJ...556..987H}.
 Under such logic, the component with higher-energy primary particles might be related with a hotter hotspot.
 In B0943$+$10's case, the hotspot associated with the precursor component is hotter than the hotspot associated with the main pulse component.
 It's also possible that the precursor component, or the Q mode profile as a whole, originates nearer to the magnetic axis than B mode (like the light purple dash-dotted line in Figure~\ref{fig:geomapping}), which results in higher energy secondary particles for Q mode radio radiation origin.
 All two processes above make Q mode X-ray pulsation stronger than B mode.

-The precursor component's stimulation may be caused by some local changes on pulsar surface, like a ``zit'' appearing on the rough surface \citep{2023arXiv231205510X,2023arXiv230807691W} that makes local electric field grow larger, leading to spark discharges.
-The birth of a new spark discharge point may suppress sparking near it \citep{1982SvA....26..443B}, which may explain the main pulse component intensity's anticorrelation with the precursor component intensity pointed out in Section~\ref{sec:profile_evo}.
-The stimulation of the precursor component produces more charged particles into the magnetosphere, and probably leading to changes in radio waves' propagation.

-The results in Figure~\ref{fig:height_gamma} also provide possible explanations to some other phenomena observed.
-(1) Since the precursor component is radiated relatively closer to the light cylinder than the main component, the precursor radiation undergoes less propagation effects, which could explain why the precursor component has high $L/I$ but almost no circular polarization.
-(2) At lower frequency bands, the curves in the ``Height'' panel of Figure~\ref{fig:height_gamma} will have a overall shift to higher heights (according to radius-frequency-mapping).
-When the frequency is too low, the precursor component's theoretical radiation height may exceed the light cylinder, which could cause the precursor component to actually be weaken, like Fig. 2 in \cite{2013Sci...339..436H}: comparing to the main pulse component, the precursor component is relatively much weaker under LOFAR 140MHz observation than under GMRT 320MHz observation.
+The results in Figure~\ref{fig:geomapping} also provide possible explanations to some other phenomena observed.
+(1) Since the precursor component is radiated relatively closer to the light cylinder than the main component, the precursor radiation undergoes less propagation effects and less circular polarization is introduced by propagation, which could explain why the precursor component has high $L/I$.
+(2) At lower frequency bands, the curves in the ``Height'' panel of ~\ref{fig:geomapping} will have a overall shift to higher heights (according to radius-frequency-mapping).
+When the frequency is too low, the calculated precursor component's radiation height may exceed the light cylinder, which could cause the precursor component to actually be weaken, like Fig. 2 in \cite{2013Sci...339..436H}: comparing to the main pulse component, the precursor component is relatively much weaker under LOFAR 140~MHz observation than under Giant Metrewave Radio Telescope 320~MHz observation.